 What is a Wi-Fi hotspot?

 What do we mean when we say Wi-Fi hotspot?
-Any device connected to the internet to which another device can connect via Wi-Fi and share its internet connection.
+It is any device connected to the internet to which another device can connect via Wi-Fi and share its internet connection.
 In this case, your Mac is connected to the internet, and another device can connect to it and share its internet connection.
 There are some limitations, though.
 The most important one is that if your Mac is connected to the internet using Wi-Fi, you can’t connect the other device to it via Wi-Fi.
 So, if your Mac is connected to a Wi-Fi network, you’ll need to share that connection using Bluetooth, Ethernet, USB, or Thunderbolt.

 Apple doesn’t explain the reason for this limitation, but it’s likely to be related to bandwidth.
 If you use your Mac’s Wi-Fi to connect to a router and connect to another device, its bandwidth will be split between incoming and outgoing connections.